 John Barnes (Getty)

-After retiring from the beautiful game in 1999, he briefly managed Celtic, Jamaica and Tranmere Rovers.
+After retiring from the beautiful game in 1999, John briefly managed Celtic, Jamaica and Tranmere Rovers.

 Non-football fans may recognise Barnes from his now-infamous rap in the 1990 World Cup song World in Motion, or from his stint in Strictly Come Dancing in 2007 (finishing in 7th place on the show, he was the first male celeb to receive a 10 from the judges for his salsa).